Mithun1694/W2T3/docs/firewalls_report.md

 ## Packet-Filtering Firewalls

 The simplest kind.
 It checks each packet's basic info — source/destination IP, port number, protocol — against a rule list, with no memory of past packets.
-Think of it like a bouncer checking ID at the door but not remembering who already came in.

 **Use case:** basic border protection, routers/small office setups.
 Fast and lightweight, but easy to fool because it doesn't track connection state (an attacker can sometimes craft packets that look "allowed" in isolation).